 Late or No Filing

 USCIS provides very specific guidelines on the timing for filing your Form I-751.
-When filing jointly with your spouse, you must mail the petition to USCIS within the 90 period prior to the expiration date on the conditional green card.
+When filing jointly with your spouse, you must file the petition with USCIS within the 90-day period prior to the expiration date on the conditional green card.

 Of course, if you don’t file your petition at all, you become deportable even if you haven’t received a letter.

 If you happen to be filing Form I-751 with a waiver to the joint filing requirement, you may file early or late.
 However, Immigration and Customs Enforcement (ICE) may still move forward enforcing your removal.
 That’s why it’s essential to work with an immigration attorney if you need to file an I-751 petition after the deadline.

 Barring extraordinary circumstances, there’s no excuse for filing late.
 CitizenPath makes the process easy.
 Our affordable, online immigration service guides you through the form and provides filing instructions customized to your situation.
 It’s designed by immigration attorneys.
 So we can guarantee your I-751 approval.
 Learn more >>